DOSull/GISC-421/data-collection-report.md

 ## Group storymap (40% of data report)
 In groups of 2 or 3, you will create a storymap using either ArcGIS online or other suitable applications, of the Waihōanga retreat centre.

 The storymap should be designed for promotional purposes for the centre.
 You should be clear about what audience you had in mind for your design, but please don't narrow this down to a very specific purpose (e.g. 'weddings'), as the centre is a general purpose site.
 You should aim to emphasise the wide range of possible kinds of event the centre could potentially host.
+Don't spend too long overthinking the audience.
+This is not a course on marketing.

 Keeping in mind the geographical emphasis of a storymap, don't forget to consider things like nearby attractions, and how to get there.
 You are not required to include these, but your inclusion or exclusion of these should be intentional.

 You are expected to collect photos, video, and other data while on the field trip.

-The storymap can be completed either on the fieldtrip or during the trimester.
+The storymap can be completed either on the fieldtrip (unlikely, we think) or during the trimester.
 In assessing this assignment, we will consider audience, design, usability, and suitability of the storymap.

 Your submission should include a **brief** paragraph explaining thinking behind the design, particularly the audience you had in mind, and also a URL link to the completed storymap.